 Like this patient, some people had their breasts, ovaries, uterus, even colons removed because their test results were misinterpreted.
 Others were diagnosed with cancers, often at late stages, because they were misinformed that their test results were normal.
 Other patients have terminated healthy pregnancies because their genetic test results were misinterpreted.
 We see similar problems in cardiac and other types of genetic testing.

 The field of genetic testing is growing quickly and the average clinician simply cannot keep up.
-More and more genes are being added to testing panels and the result interpretation is becoming more complex.
+More and more genes are being added to testing panels, and result interpretation is becoming more complex.

-This one is simple: see a certified genetic counselor both before and after you have genetic testing.
+This one is simple.
+See a certified genetic counselor both before and after you have genetic testing.
 Genetic counselors are graduate-trained professionals who specialize in this area.
-They will help you to understand the risks, benefits, and limitation of genetic testing, to pick the right laboratory, and to get your insurance company to pay for testing.
-After genetic testing, your genetic counselor will help you interpret the results accurately, and will walk you and your family through your options and next steps.
+They will help you to understand the risks, benefits, and limitation of genetic testing; to pick the right laboratory; and to get your insurance company to pay for testing.
+After genetic testing, your genetic counselor will help you interpret the results accurately and will walk you and your family through your options and next steps.

 No. This is a fallacy.
 The National Society of Genetic Counselors can help you find a counselor near you.
-If there are no counselors near you, or the wait time is too long, you may access a counselor via telephone through one of the several companies offering this service.
+If there are no counselors near you, or the wait time is too long, you may access a counselor via telephone through one of several companies offering this service.
 Many of these companies accept health insurance.

 Yes.
 As shown by this story, genetic testing can do more harm than good if it’s interpreted incorrectly.
 This can impact you, your health, and your entire family.
 This problem is so prevalent and the consequences so devastating that I started My Gene Counsel to develop digital tools that reduce the chance that genetic test results are misinterpreted.